matslyk0/Gitsy/PULL_REQUEST_TEMPLATE.md

 *Include a summary of the change and what problem it solves.
 Include relevant motivation and context.*

-A clear and concise description of the changes in this pull request.

 ## Type of Change

 *Delete options that are not relevant.*